-A 2019 guide to 15 tourist attractions and visitor sightseeing
+A free 2023 guide to 15 tourist attractions and sightseeing

 Download a free self-guided Centro Historico Walking Tour map with descriptions!

 Angela Peralta Theater

 La Carpa Olivera

 The quality of Mazatlan sightseeing and the diversity of Mazatlan tourist attractions make The Pearl of The Pacific unique among Mexico's tourist and vacation destinations.